wapmorgan/UnifiedArchive/README.md

 ```php
 public function countCompressedFilesSize(): integer
 ```
-Counts the size of all PACKED useful data (that is contents of all files listed in archive).
+Counts the size of all PACKED useful data in bytes (that is contents of all files listed in archive).

 ```php
 public function countUncompressedFilesSize(): integer
 ```
-Counts the size of all UNPACKED useful data (that is contents of all files listed in archive).
+Counts the size of all UNPACKED useful data in bytes (that is contents of all files listed in archive).

 ```php
 public function extractFiles($outputFolder, $node = '/'): integer